The next Noojee and District Historical Society members meeting is on

 Click on the link below for the full article - well done Will and Ray!.

-The monthly markets will be held on the last Sunday in September, October, November, January, February, March & April starting at 9am to 2pm.
+The monthly markets are held on the last Sunday in September, October, November, January, February, March & April starting at 9am to 2pm.

 Follow this link for full details - Noojee Station Market